South Iceland Winter Adventure

 It would be quite easy to consider the island of Senja to be an extension of the landscape of its more southerly cousin, Lofoten, but it is not.
 There are some similarities, but Senja has a unique character of its own that offers very different photographic opportunities.

-Norway’s second biggest island is approximately 450 kilometres further north into the Arctic Circle and is affectionately know as Norway in miniature.
+Norway’s second biggest island is approximately 450 kilometres further north into the Arctic Circle and is affectionately known as Norway in miniature.
 The southern part of the island and the areas surrounding Stonglandseidet, Vesterfjell and Vangsvik boast low lying gentle hills interspersed with long fjords populated by small fishing settlements and villages.
-As you venture further north in Senja the landscape changes dramatically and it is this area were will focus our attention during this incredibly exciting winter workshop.
+As you venture further north in Senja the landscape changes dramatically and it is this area where we will focus our attention during this incredibly exciting winter workshop.

-We will be based in the ancient fishing village of Hamn, and from here we will explore no less than nine peninsulas that exist tightly together, accessed only by mountain passes and a series of tunnels.
-Around each bend, and through each tunnel you experience a different environment consisting of stunning fjord views with jagged mountains that rise out of the sea, and often nestled at the base of the mountains are traditional Norwegian hamlets with old red wooden huts and jetty’s from which small fishing boats are launched.
+During this photography workshop, we will be based in the ancient fishing village of Hamn, and from here we will explore no less than nine peninsulas that exist tightly together, accessed only by mountain passes and a series of tunnels.
+Around each bend, and through each tunnel you experience a different environment consisting of stunning fjord views with jagged mountains that rise out of the sea, and often nestled at the base of the mountains are traditional Norwegian hamlets with old red wooden huts and jetties from which small fishing boats are launched.

-The price includes extensive one to one tuition during the workshop, travel during the workshop.
+The price includes extensive one to one tuition during the workshop and travel during the workshop.
 Transfers to and from airport.
-Accommodation on a bed, breakfast and evening meal basis.
+Accommodation on a bed and breakfast basis.
 No single occupancy supplement.
 Accommodation will consist of apartments.
 Each person will have a private bedroom with en-suite facilities and shared living room.
 Accommodation will be based on same gender sharing.

 Travel to and from the location and personal bills such as bar bills, meals not listed.
 Travel and camera Insurance.